northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.md

 ## What software is available to use with my class on the cluster?

 Many software packages are available, including popular software apps such as Jupyter Notebook, RStudio, and MATLAB.
 If you have an account on the cluster, you can see the list of available software by using the `module avail` command (run in the command line).
 See {ref}`using-module` for more information.
-Students have access to all the modules on the cluster.
+Students have access to most of the modules on the cluster.
 They can also use the interactive apps available on Open OnDemand.
 See {ref}`using-ood` for more information.
 Instructors can install many other software packages using {ref}`conda`.

 ## My class needs access to a specific software application that I do not see installed on the cluster or Open OnDemand (OOD).
 What should I do?